FieldFuzz: In Situ Blackbox Fuzzing of Proprietary Industrial Automation Runtimes via the Network: Cross-Architecture Generalization

-The most hardware-dependent components are \texttt{SysMem}, \texttt{SysSocket}, and \texttt{SysCom}.
-At some point in the execution path, other components rely on the exported functions provided by these lower-level Sys components, which can affect the behavior of the crashes.
+\texttt{SysMem}, \texttt{SysSocket}, and \texttt{SysCom} are some critical hardware-dependent components in the runtime.
+At some point in the execution path, other components rely on the exported functions provided by these lower-level system components, which can influence the behavior of the crashes.
 Therefore, to assess the applicability of our findings, we test the attacks against different runtime variants by employing physical devices, as shown in Figure~\ref{fig:gen_setup}.
 We utilize a replayer node that initiates communication with the Gateway.
 The latter forwards the communications to multiple platforms in parallel.
-In this case, the Intel Xeon server acts both as a VM hypervisor and the Gateway to Wago PFC200, Raspberry PI4, Odroid C2.
-This setup enables {\FRAMEWORKNAME} to quickly test the same payload across multiple architectures and variants of the runtime.
+In this case, the Intel Xeon server acts as a VM hypervisor and the Gateway to WAGO PFC200, Raspberry Pi 4, and Odroid C2.
+This setup enables FieldFuzz to quickly test the same payload across multiple architectures and variants of the runtime.
 We observe the differences in the behavior of the crashes to adjust the input payload and port it between architectures.
-As a proof of concept, we replay the fuzzing inputs for crashing \texttt{CmpTraceMgr} component (\texttt{CVE-2021-34604}), which is available on all of the tested devices.
-As was shown in Figure~\ref{fig:experiment_setup}, the original payloads replicated here were detected by {\FRAMEWORKNAME} in a virtualized environment (with ASLR disabled).
+As a proof of concept, we replay the fuzzing inputs for crashing the \texttt{CmpTraceMgr} component (\texttt{CVE-2022-22514)}), which is available on all of the tested devices.
 The payload corresponding to the input is passed through the tag \texttt{0x40} and is four bytes long.
 On an x86 system with ASLR disabled, the crash input causes a \texttt{SIGSEGV}.
 However, with ASLR enabled, replaying the same value does not lead to a stable \texttt{SIGSEGV} because the resulting offset in the \texttt{recordAdd} function in most of the trials points to an unexpected but valid memory address.
 As a result, the command function of the component returns a status code (\texttt{0x11}), preventing the crash.
 On an x64 system, even enumerating the entire 4-byte range did not cause a crash.
-Nevertheless, such runtime variants accept longer payloads (eight bytes), eventually leading to the crash.
-It should be noted that the payload behaves identically on Intel and ARM, causing the crash on both the VM and physical devices; it only differs between the 32 vs. 64 bit architecture of the target device.
+Nevertheless, such runtime variants accept longer payloads (8 bytes), eventually leading to the crash.
+The payload behaves identically on Intel and ARM, causing crashes on both the VM and physical devices; it only differs between 32 and 64 bit architectures of the target device.